-The CaRFG Phase 2 and CaRFG Phase 3 standards are set forth in the following table.
+The CaRFG Phase 3 standards are set forth in the following table.
 For all properties but Reid vapor pressure (cap limit only) and oxygen content, the value of the regulated property must be less than or equal to the specified limit.
 With respect to the Reid vapor pressure cap limit and the oxygen content flat and cap limit, the limits are expressed as a range, and the Reid vapor pressure and oxygen content must be less than or equal to the upper limit, and more than or equal to the lower limit.

-A qualifying small refiner may comply with the small refiner CaRFG Phase 3 standards, in place of the CaRFG Phase 3 standards in this section, in accordance with section 2272.
+A small refiner may comply with the small refiner CaRFG Phase 3 standards, in place of the CaRFG Phase 3 standards in this section, in accordance with section 2272.

-The California Reformulated Gasoline Phase 2 and Phase 3 Standards
+The California Reformulated Gasoline Phase 3 Standards